 No doubt you want a good job.
 But how do you find it?

 Where exactly is the good job?
 Perhaps you are familiar with companies or organizations that you like and that you sympathize with.
 Therefore you’d like a job there.
 But there is no rule saying that this is where you’ll find the perfect job.
 Perhaps you’ll end up finding it in a company you have never heard of – and perhaps even in a field that you didn’t know of.
 But you have the competences to help solve their challenges, and they offer a good place of work with challenging tasks.
 In an article from the journal Magistrenes about “the great job”, a graduate says, “When I graduated, I had an overconfident plan for what I was going to do and where.
 That was my dream.
 However, I have realized that the dream job may be many different places.
 We have to be open and curious about other fields.”

 If you are able to think outside the box, you not only improve your chances of getting a job.
 You’ll also experience that the good job, the exciting job, may be found in many different places.
-That’s what graduate Christopher experienced when he applied for a job as a communications officer in a medium-sized carpentry business.
-Read his story on The Danish Federation of Small and Medium-Sized Enterprises website.
+That’s what graduate Sofie experienced when she applied for a job as Project Manager in starupcompany HelloMind.
+Read her story on Akademikerbladet´s webpage (article in Danish).

 Do you need help figuring out what you can and want to do?

 ➤ Contact Career Guidance.